 Pathways to Graduate School: Becoming a Promising Scholar.
 Dr. Paul Bueno de Mesquita, Professor, Psychology, and Director, Center for Nonviolence and Peace Studies; Dr. Nasser Zawia, Dean, Graduate School; and Dr. Alycia Mosley Austin, Director, Graduate Recruitment and Diversity Initiatives.
-This forum presents current trends and information on getting into and successfully completing graduate school, with particular emphasis on the recruitment and issues related to entering graduate programs in the fields of science, technology, engineering and mathematics.
-Graduate students will join the discussion to share their reflections and advice based on their graduate school journey and experiences.
-This session welcomes all students who are considering graduate school in the future.
+This forum presents current trends and information on getting into and successfully completing graduate school, with particular emphasis on the recruitment and issues related to entering graduate school will join the discussion to share their reflections and advice based on their graduate school in the future.
 Mon, 10/3@2:00pm

 Pathways to Nursing at URI.
 Dr. Delores M. Walters, Associate Dean, College of Human Science and Services.
 This workshop will allow participants to view and discuss the new video, "Pathways to Nursing at URI," that includes the insights of six students from diverse backgrounds -- Native America, Haiti, Cambodia, the Dominican Republic, the Philippines, and Ghana.
 The students in this video articulate their desires to pursue their studies in the nursing program at URI and their visions for serving in their multi-ethnic communities upon graduation.
-Although the video focuses on one healthcare field - nursing-the post-viewing discussion will ask students, especially those in other health-related training programs, to consider their own experiences.
+Although the video focuses on one healthcare field - nursing programs, to consider their own experiences.
 This workshop will foster thought provoking questions that will help students understand how diversity impacts many different aspects of life including healthcare and nursing.
 Wed, 10/5@4:00pm